 We also need to restore degraded forests so that they recover their primary forest values over time, and we need to regenerate forests where they have been cleared.
 Primary forests, even in small patches, are critical for regenerating forests as they provide the seed banks and the seed dispersers to bring the forest back.

 But we are running out of time.
-The latest scientific reports emphasize that species continue to go extinct at high rates, wildlife populations are collapsing and we may only have about ten years of emissions left at current rates to avoid catastrophic warming.
+Species continue to go extinct at high rates, wildlife populations are collapsing and we may only have about ten years of emissions left at current rates to avoid catastrophic warming.

 We need to act now!
 We need to protect primary forests, we need to restore degraded forests and we need to bring back the forest where it has been cleared, and we need to start right away!

 Wild Heritage is proud to serve as the secretariat for IntAct: International Action for Primary Forests, a coalition of over 100 organizations that have signed the IntAct Statement of Principes and are working to prioritize primary forest conservation around the world.
 Please visit the IntAct website for more information and please watch our video below!